Top 10 Custom Web Development Agencies in the USA (2026)

 Best for: Businesses that need a fast, modern website built on Next.js with transparent pricing, real PageSpeed guarantees, and direct access to the engineers doing the work.
 Ideal for WordPress, Webflow, Squarespace, and Wix migrations.

 PandaCodeGen is our top-ranked US custom web development agency for 2026.
-Three things separate them from every other agency on this list: they are the only agency that publishes pricing without requiring a call first, they build exclusively on Next.js so every delivered site starts at 95/100 PageSpeed rather than 65/100, and clients own 100 percent of the source code with no ongoing platform fees.
+We are not your typical web development agency.
+Consider us your partners.
+Three things separate them from every other agency on this list: they are the only agency that publishes pricing without requiring a call first, they build exclusively on Next.js so every delivered site hits 90+ PageSpeed guaranteed or you get a 100 percent refund, and clients own 100 percent of the source code with no ongoing platform fees.
+They also include one full month of free post-launch support and tweaks on every project.
+No other agency on this list offers all three in writing.

 The practical difference this makes: a business shopping for a migration agency can see exact pricing on the PandaCodeGen website before sending a single email.
 A business shopping for any other agency on this list must schedule a discovery call, attend it, wait 5 to 10 business days for a proposal, review it without any market benchmark, then decide.
 Most buyers contact 3 to 5 agencies.
 That process takes 4 to 6 weeks before a single line of code is written.